abekerman-dev/restonode-challenge-api/README.md

 As the *Restonode* restaurants management is divided up into three components/repos, in order for the system to run as a whole each component must be launched individually, explained right below.

-> It's important to note that, although this API can be executed in isolation and accessed through an HTTP client such as Postman, this usage doesn't make much sense from a functionality perspective - only as an API test mechanism.
+> It's important to note that, although this API can be executed in isolation and accessed through an HTTP client such as [Postman](https://www.getpostman.com/), this usage doesn't make much sense from a functionality perspective - only as an API testing mechanism.
+If this is the intended use, [here is a Postman collection with the API endpoints and sample requests](https://www.getpostman.com/collections/480b4b5d3508b1d8a243).

 So in order to run the whole *Restonode* system there are two alternatives: